chesterwizzle/Haikuverse/README.md

 *   **`constellation_detail_modal.dart`:** Modal to show details of a selected constellation and confirm publishing.
 *   **`constellation_customization_screen.dart`:** Allows constellation owners to generate and save AI-created fables and images, and manages the knowledge graph update workflow.
 *   **`subscription_screen.dart` & `quota_boost_screen.dart`:** A suite of screens dedicated to monetization. `SubscriptionScreen` serves as the primary paywall for new users, fetching and displaying products directly from the Google Play Store using the `in_app_purchase` package. `QuotaBoostScreen` provides a context-aware interface for subscribed users to purchase additional, non-expiring image quota or upgrade their subscription tier.
 Both screens orchestrate the purchase flow and trigger secure backend validation.
+*   **`account_management_screen.dart`:** A dedicated screen for critical, sensitive user actions.
+It provides access to legal and policy documents (EULA, Privacy, Subscription Policy), a secure in-app interface for changing passwords (which handles the mandatory re-authentication flow), and a clearly demarcated "Danger Zone" for initiating a full, irreversible account deletion.

 #### Reusable UI Widgets (`lib/widgets/`)